Bayberry Candle Legend

 You light the candle when the 1st star appears.
 Most importantly, you must time the lighting of the candle so it will stay lit until after midnight.
 Legend has it that will bring a year of prosperity and good fortune to the house.Coal Region Connections

 Do you do this?
 We do.
 I always thought a bayberry candle for luck was a coal region thing (my family is from Mt.
 Carmel and Shamokin).
 But I understand now that the bayberry candle tradition is a tradition for many heritages.

 I love this Christmas tradition!
 For families like mine who are trying to not have so much stuff, it’s a great way to acknowledge friends at the holidays in a meaningful way.

 I realize that this has nothing to do with IEPs, but here it is.
-Every year I give these to a few people, and I hate just handing them a candle and explaining it to them.
+Every year I give a holiday bayberry candle to a few people, and I hate just handing them a candle and explaining it to them.
 So I made up a printable.
 A good printable shouldn’t go to waste.
 Or be stored someplace on my computer where I cannot find it next year.
-Here it is, both the image and printable (pdf) document.
+So hey, turn it into a blog post!

 On Christmas Eve and New Year’s Eve, a tapered bayberry candle like those pictured below is burned.
 Trim each wick to a maximum length of 3/8″ before lighting.
 Failure to do so could lead to improper burning.